2015-lizaiyang/webpack-cn/docs/code-splitting.md

 });
 ```

-Note: `require.ensure` only loads the modules, it doesn't evaluate them.
+注意: `require.ensure` only loads the modules, it doesn't evaluate them.

 ### AMD: `require`